hasura/graphql-engine/docs/graphql/cloud/projects/move-project-v2.rst

   are working as expected post the update and the update did not cause any unexpected changes.
 Do get in touch with us in case you notice anything unexpected.

-- You can choose to unset the ``HASURA_GRAPHQL_V1_BOOLEAN_NULL_COLLAPSE`` env var that was added to your project during the update to preserve a ``v1.3`` behaviour that was modified in ``v2.0``. :ref:`See details <hasura_v2_null_where_change>`.
-  We recommend moving to the new behaviour by unsetting the env var after verifying your project is not impacted by the change.
+- You can choose to remove the following env vars that were added to your project during the update to preserve some ``v1.3`` behaviours that were modified in ``v2.0``.
+We recommend moving to the new behaviour if your project is not impacted by the changes.

+  - ``HASURA_GRAPHQL_V1_BOOLEAN_NULL_COLLAPSE``

+  Check the :ref:`Behaviour changes <hasura_v2_behaviour_changes>` section of the core updating to v2.0 guide for details regarding the behaviour changes.

-- Check the :ref:`Post update steps <hasura_v1_to_v2_post_update_steps>` section of the core updating to v2.0 guide for other changes you should make post your project update.
+- Check the :ref:`Post update steps <hasura_v1_to_v2_post_update_steps>` section of the core updating to v2.0 guide for other changes you might wish to make post your project update.

 Update process
 --------------